 1. Improves Sensory Integration

 As I mentioned above, swinging helps with sensory integration.
 This means it helps to get all the senses to work together.
-When someone is well regulated, all of their senses are working together and in harmony with one another.
-This happens through our brain forming connections as multiple senses are stimulated at the same time.
+Essentially, this happens through our brain forming connections as multiple senses are stimulated at the same time.

 For example, if when you see a picture of broccoli, you can also imagine how it smells and how it tastes and how it feels when you touch it.
 That’s because your senses are integrated so you can easily remember how broccoli is experienced by all of the senses.

 The same happens as you’re swinging because you feel the pressure from the seat around your body, you feel the wind against your face, you hear the swoosh sound as you glide through the hair, you experience the sensation of movement and may even get the feeling of butterflies in your stomach if you go really high.

 All of your senses are firing at the same time.
 The more practice the senses have at doing this, the better they will be at working together.